anjumorris/PredictCarPrices/README.md

 >
 >    2. **page_scrap.ipynb**
 >
 >       This notebook creates go to a car's individual page by generating the link "https://www.carmax.com/car/"+ str (stock_num).
-It goes to this page and scraps the key details such as miles, color and then clicks on "see all  specifications" which
+It goes to this page and scraps the key details such as miles, color and then clicks on "see all  specifications" which takes us to a detailed description of the car.
 >
-> 2.
+> 2. **data_cleaning** - notebooks for data_cleaning and encoding
 >
->    1. data_collection - contains notebooks for web scrapping
->
->       1. grab_links.ipynb
->
->          This notebook goes to the carmax website and grabs basic information on the cars from their banners.
-We typically have 50 banners per page after which it goes to the next button to keep pulling 50 banners at a time automatically.
-Most importantly it grabs the stockno (viz the unique identifier for a car).
-Using this stockno we can generate links to the car's individual page.
->
->       2. page_scrap.ipynb
->
->          This notebook creates go to a car's individual page by generating the link "https://www.carmax.com/car/"+ str (stock_num).
-It goes to this page and scraps the key details such as miles, color and then clicks on "see all  specifications" which
->
->    2. data_cleaning
->
 >    1. clean_data.ipynb
 >
 >       Notebook that cleans all my data and outputs to final_data.csv
 >
 >    2. encoding_data.ipynb
->
->          This notebook reads the final_data.csv and prepares model_data.csv which can be used to run models.
-The notebook encodes categorical features such as
->
->          - brand - luxury or not
->          - interior_color - black or not
->          - exterior_color - dark colors (black, brown ..), light colors (white, silver ..), prime colors (red, gold,blue ..
->          - engine_type (normal, turbo or alternate)
->
->    3. model
->
->       1. explore_correlations.ipynb
->
->          Explore  the data, look at correlations and try feature engineering
->
->       2. model_1_linear_regression.ipynb
->
->          Prepare multiple linear regression models and figure out which feature to remove / transform.
->
->       3. model_2_final.ipynb
->
->          1.
->
->    4. data
->
->       1. final_data.csv
->       2. model_data.csv
->
->    5. docs - all documents pertaining to the project
->
->       1. Proposal.pages / Proposal.pdf
->
->          Initial proposal idea
->
->       2. PREDICTING USED CAR PRICES.pdf
->
->          Presentation on the Project
->
->       3. Summary.pages / Summary.pdf
->
->          Final summary for the project
->
-> 3. 1. **clean_data.ipynb**
->
->       Notebook that cleans all my data and outputs to final_data.csv
->
->    2. **encoding_data.ipynb**
 >
 >       This notebook reads the final_data.csv and prepares model_data.csv which can be used to run models.
 The notebook encodes categorical features such as
 >